emmajanedrews/base-template/_posts/2018-02-13-the-science-of-success-and-the-6-steps-of-mastery.md

 Recently, I had the opportunity to act as a guest speaker on the Salt Lake Community College program “Bruin Voices.”

 Cited below for your convenience are timestamps which will direct you to various subjects I go over in the video above.
-Feel free to watch my full message or use these timestamps to browse specific topics are your leisure:
+Feel free to watch my full message or use these timestamps to browse specific topics at your leisure:

 00:13 - Introduction

 00:51 - Creating a personal mission

-4:39 - The science of success and the six paths to mastery: Self-mastery.
+4:39 - The science of success and the six paths to mastery: Self-mastery

 5:44 - The science of success and the six paths to mastery: Implementation of 80/20 rule